sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 After all toolings installed, we can start building our application.

-scrypt-ts is a Typescript framework to write smart contracts on Bitcoin.
+scryptTS is a Typescript framework to write smart contracts on Bitcoin.
 We use *npm* to start a new TypeScript Project.

 ```bash